acorg/acmacs-build/README.md

 - Python

   Some of the Acmacs-D modules have python interface, Python 3.8 or later is required.
+  As of Nov 2020 python interface is not maintained.

   * macOS: `brew install python3`
   * Ubuntu Linux: most probably comes with the system, otherwise `sudo apt install python3`